-24. Portugal stated that the UPR review had set the stage for the most in-depth and comprehensive analysis of the national human rights situation.
+24. Portugal stated that the universal periodic review had set the stage for the most indepth and comprehensive analysis of the national human rights situation.
 The need for stronger and sustained inter-ministerial coordination was a challenge that had come to the fore.